sillydeveloper/resume/src/andrew_ettinger_resume.md

 2003 – 2004
 Technologies: PHP, JavaScript, Flash, CSS

 Business tools and software support to a wide array of business processes and product lines.
-Custom CMS with product tracking and reporting tools in PHP and JavaScript.

 #### University of Oregon
 2001 – 2002
 Technologies: VB, SQLServer

 Rebuilt the Knight Library Systems Department's billing and late fee management system.
-Included rigorous error checking consumate with working with financial data, integration with the main University account management systems and a new desktop front-end in VB.
-Most of the application logic was in T-SQL.

 #### PremiereLink Communications
 2000 – 2001
 Technologies: ColdFusion, JavaScript, CSS

-Providing software development for a variety of clients throughout the Northwest, I built a reusable inventory tracking, shopping cart, and CMS system with approval mechanisms, simplified HTML markup and application deployment systems.
+Provided software development for a variety of clients throughout the Northwest, I built a reusable inventory tracking, shopping cart, and CMS system with approval mechanisms, simplified HTML markup and application deployment systems.

 #### Oregon State University
 1998 – 1999